 Enhance self esteem

 Improve quality of life

-Sexual dysfunction research and management in MS have been minimal.
-The topic is under recognized and under treated.
-Unfortunately, most of the sexual dysfunction medical literature is focused on the spinal cord injury population and not on MS or others living with chronic disease (3).
+Sexual dysfunction research and management in MS is minimal.
+The topic is under-recognized and under-treated.
+Unfortunately, most of the sexual dysfunction medical literature is focused on the spinal cord injury population and not on MS or others living with chronic disease.

 Patients, on the other hand, may be reluctant to initiate sexual dysfunction dialogue because of embarrassment, and beliefs the problem is untreatable, it is a normal part of aging, the provider does not want to hear about the problem, the provider is too busy, or the provider may not think the subject is important.

 The first step in management of sexual dysfunction is to acknowledge that sexual dysfunction is a significant health care problem that most MS patients face at some point in their lives.
-It is also important to realize that sexual dysfunction is a subject that often goes under recognized and under treated (3, 10).
+It is also important to realize that sexual dysfunction is a subject that often goes under-recognized and under-treated.